Defect dynamics in growing bacterial colonies: Additional observations

 As defined in the main text, the scalar order parameter for a nematic liquid crystal with director~$\textbf{n}$ is given by

 where $\mathbf{w}_i$ is the orientation of particle $i$, $\theta_i$ the angle between $\mathbf{w}_i$ and $\mathbf{n}$, and the brackets indicate an ensemble average.

-In Fig.~\ref{fig:colonyscalarorderparameter}a we plot the scalar order parameter with the average taken over the entire colony, as a function of colony size.
+In Figs.~\ref{fig:colonyscalarorderparameter}a and b we plot the scalar order parameter with the average taken over the entire colony, as a function of colony size, for simulation and experimental data, respectively.
 As expected, we find that the value of the order parameter decreases as the number of particles increases, with a rate that depends on the aspect ratio of the particles.
-In Fig.~\ref{fig:colonyscalarorderparameter}b, we plot the same order parameter where the ensemble consists of the neighbors of a particle, which we subsequently average over all particles.
+In Fig.~\ref{fig:colonyscalarorderparameter}c, we plot the same order parameter where the ensemble consists of the direct neighbors of a particle (defined as illustrated in Fig.~\ref{fig:neighboranddefectdefinitions}), which we subsequently average over all particles.
 We find that this value approaches a steady-state as the colony grows.
 These steady-state values are shown in Fig.~2b of the main text.

 In Fig.~2a of the main text, we visualized the alignment of the particles by relating the color of the particle to its $S_p$ value (darker blue means a lower value of $S_p$).
 In this way, domains with a certain orientation are clearly visible.
 In Fig.~\ref{fig:particleSOPAR} similar images are shown for different aspect ratios.